 - transport and metabolism of cholesterol and triglycerides;

 - adrenal functioning;

 - regulate the immune system.

-Herbs like aloe vera, Echinacea, astragalus, goldenseal, elder, and garlic have played a significant role in maintaining a healthy immune system.
+Herbs like aloe vera, Echinacea, astragalus, goldenseal, elder, and garlic are suggested to play a role in maintaining a healthy immune system.
 A healthy immune system helps in preventing certain diseases that often cause problems in the health of your dog or cat.

-It is important for pet owners to learn more about this aspect of animal health so that an early treatment may be given to avoid further complications.
-Ginseng is most suited for improving liver function, regenerating liver cells and ensuring general immunity against disease.
+It is important for pet owners to learn more about this aspect of animal health so that early treatment may be given to avoid further complications.

 Pet Cancer Sites